Heavy load seasons

 2

-If it is after 9pm, hungry, drunk, or dysregulated - you pause.
+After 9pm, hungry, drunk, or dysregulated: you pause.

 3